ibm-cloud-docs/databases-for-etcd/howto-sat-location.md

 {: #cd-satellite-provision}

 When you create a new database service instance, a service cluster will first be deployed into your Satellite location.
 This service cluster step requires you to have prepared the Satellite location properly (see Step 2 above).
 Once you have prepared your satellite location and granted service authorization, you will need to provision your ICD Satellite Deployment by selecting the Satellite location you have created.
 For thorough documentation of the provisioning process, see the relevant provisioning documentation for your ICD Satellite deployment.
-For example, for PostgreSQL, refer to [Provisioning](/docs/databases-for-postgresql?topic=cloud-databases-provisioning) here.
+For example, for etcd, refer to [Provisioning](/docs/databases-for-etcd?topic=cloud-databases-provisioning) here.

 Deployment of the first service cluster can take up to one hour.
 Once the service cluster is created, you must create a storage assignment manually **before** the database instance will be started.
 Subsequent clusters will provision more quickly.
 {: .important}